CodeByDhiraj/Jarvis/README.md

-#J.A.R.V.I.S - AI Assistant for Windows
+#J.A.R.V.I.S - CHAT AI Assistant for Windows
 Project Overview:

 #J.A.R.V.I.S# is a sophisticated AI assistant application designed for the Windows platform, leveraging the capabilities of the Gemini API to generate intelligent, context-aware responses.
 This application features both text-based and voice-based interaction, providing users with a seamless and interactive experience.
 The assistant is capable of performing various offline tasks such as opening applications, searching the web, and navigating to predefined websites, all while offering real-time chat and voice feedback.